-"It was genuinely one of the most fulfilling weeks in my working life," said Robin Price, Anglian Water’s Head of Water Quality.
+"It was genuinely one of the most fulfilling weeks in my working life," said Robin Price, Anglian Water’s Interim Director, Water Resources East.
 "I feel that I was able to make a huge difference in a short period of time, which was really very rewarding.
 I feel part of a team that includes the local utility, WaterAid, Anglian Water and the alliances."

 Two representatives from WaterAid Nepal have also been on an exchange visit to Anglian Water.